Joseph Smith Treasure Seeking Accounts:

 “The following scene was described by this witness [Mr. Thompson], and carefully noted: Smith had told the Deacon that very many years before a band of robbers had buried on his flat a box of treasure, and as it was very valuable they had by a sacrifice placed a charm over it to protect it, so that it could not be obtained except by faith, accompanied by certain talismanic influences.
 So, after arming themselves with fasting and prayer, they sallied forth to the spot designated by Smith.
 Digging was commenced with fear and trembling, in the presence of this imaginary charm.
 In a few feet from the surface the box of treasure was struck by the shovel. on which they redoubled their energies, but it gradually receded from their grasp.
 One of the men placed his hand upon the box, but it gradually sunk from his reach, After some five feet in depth had been attained without success, a council of war, against this spirit of darkness was called, and they resolved that the lack of faith, or of some untoward mental emotions was the cause of their failure.
 In this emergency the fruitful mind of Smith was called on to devise a way to obtain the prize.
 Mr. Stowell went to his flock and selected a fine vigorous lamb, and resolved to sacrifice it to the demon spirit who guarded the coveted treasure.
 Shortly after the venerable Deacon might be seen on his knees at prayer near the pit, while Smith, with a lantern in one hand to dispel the midnight darkness, might be seen making a circuit around the spot, sprinkling the flowing blood from the lamb upon the ground, as a propitiation to the spirit that thwarted them.
 They then descended the excavation, but the treasure still receded from their grasp, and it was never obtained.”

-That testimony, which included a lamb being sacrificed to appease the supposed treasure guardian,
+That testimony, which included another lamb being sacrificed to appease the supposed treasure guardian,

 “… was declared under oath, in a Court of Justice, by one of the actors in the scene, and not disputed by his co-laborers.”
 (The Joseph Smith Papers, Appendix: Reminiscence of William D. Purple, 28 April 1877)